Stonebridge Capital Management Inc. Sells 8,650 Shares of Apple Inc. (NASDAQ:AAPL)

-Stonebridge Capital Management Inc. lowered its stake in Apple Inc. (NASDAQ:AAPL – Free Report) by 8.2% during the third quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The firm owned 96,538 shares of the iPhone maker’s stock after selling 8,650 shares during the quarter.
-Apple comprises approximately 9.0% of Stonebridge Capital Management Inc.’s holdings, making the stock its largest holding.
+Stonebridge Capital Management Inc. lessened its holdings in Apple Inc. (NASDAQ:AAPL – Free Report) by 8.2% during the third quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 96,538 shares of the iPhone maker’s stock after selling 8,650 shares during the period.
+Apple comprises 9.0% of Stonebridge Capital Management Inc.’s investment portfolio, making the stock its biggest holding.
 Stonebridge Capital Management Inc.’s holdings in Apple were worth $16,528,000 as of its most recent SEC filing.

 Wall Street Analysts Forecast Growth

-Apple (NASDAQ:AAPL – Get Free Report) last issued its quarterly earnings data on Thursday, February 1st.
-The iPhone maker reported $2.18 earnings per share for the quarter, topping the consensus estimate of $2.09 by $0.09.
+Apple (NASDAQ:AAPL – Get Free Report) last released its quarterly earnings data on Thursday, February 1st.
+The iPhone maker reported $2.18 earnings per share for the quarter, beating the consensus estimate of $2.09 by $0.09.
 Apple had a net margin of 26.16% and a return on equity of 156.04%.
-The company had revenue of $119.60 billion for the quarter, compared to analysts’ expectations of $117.99 billion.
-During the same quarter in the previous year, the firm posted $1.88 earnings per share.
-Apple’s revenue for the quarter was up 2.1% on a year-over-year basis.
-Sell-side analysts forecast that Apple Inc. will post 6.55 EPS for the current year.
+The firm had revenue of $119.60 billion during the quarter, compared to analysts’ expectations of $117.99 billion.
+During the same period in the previous year, the company earned $1.88 earnings per share.
+The firm’s quarterly revenue was up 2.1% on a year-over-year basis.
+Equities research analysts forecast that Apple Inc. will post 6.55 earnings per share for the current year.

-The company also recently declared a quarterly dividend, which was paid on Thursday, February 15th.
-Shareholders of record on Monday, February 12th were given a dividend of $0.24 per share.
-The ex-dividend date of this dividend was Friday, February 9th.
+The firm also recently announced a quarterly dividend, which was paid on Thursday, February 15th.
+Shareholders of record on Monday, February 12th were issued a dividend of $0.24 per share.
+The ex-dividend date was Friday, February 9th.
 This represents a $0.96 dividend on an annualized basis and a yield of 0.56%.
-Apple’s dividend payout ratio (DPR) is currently 14.95%.
+Apple’s dividend payout ratio is currently 14.95%.

-In other Apple news, Director Arthur D. Levinson sold 100,000 shares of the company’s stock in a transaction on Thursday, February 29th.
-The shares were sold at an average price of $180.94, for a total transaction of $18,094,000.00.
-Following the sale, the director now owns 4,434,576 shares of the company’s stock, valued at $802,392,181.44.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Insiders own 0.06% of the company’s stock.

 Apple Company Profile